offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    }
    ```

    That means if the nodes are NOT neighbours, normalizing the edge counts for the initially chosen leaf node limbs will correct the limb counts for those leaf nodes IN ADDITION TO reducing internal edge counts.
-For example, since v1 and v5 are not neighbours ...
+For example, since v1 and v5 are not neighbours, normalization reduces (i0,i1) along with the limbs of v1 and v5...

    ```{dot}
    graph G {